Congratulations and Go Cougs!

 Tablets: Tablets are not a substitute for a laptop.
-If you elect to purchase a tablet you will still need a laptop for your classes.
-Microsoft Surface Pro 3 & 4 devices are considered laptops.
+If you elect to purchase a tablet you will still need a laptop for your classes and exams.
+Microsoft Surface Pro devices are considered laptops.

 Smartphones: Some students elect to purchase smartphones in addition to a laptop.
 When purchasing a smartphones please read the specifications carefully to understand data plan limits/overage charges and pharmacy applications requirements before purchasing a smartphone.